-lished eighteen national monuments, fiftyone federal bird reserves, and four game preserves nationwide.

-But even these incredible endowments-an inheritance of inestimable wealth proclaimed for the nation for all time-does not complete Theodore Roosevelt's achievements in conservation.
-In 1887, he was instrumental in founding the influential Boone and Crockett Club, and, in 1908, organized the first-ever Conference on Conservation, bringing to Washington the governors of states and the leadership of organizations and societies concerned with wildlife's welfare.
-For the first time in the history of North America, and perhaps the world, a national gathering was called to advance the idea of resource conservation, rather than exploitation.
+Certainly in all aspects of democracy, the common good is attained by the individual acting in a manner that considers the welfare of the state and the benefits that must accrue to all citizens, even to generations unborn.
+In his striving for conservation, Roosevelt set an example for all of us to follow - hunter and nonhunter alike - taking farsighted actions that continue to benefit all American citizens today.
+During his presidency (1901-1909), he expanded the national forests by some 150 million acres, created five national parks and established 18 national monuments, 51 federal bird reserves and four game preserves.
+But even these incredible endowments - an inheritance of inestimable wealth proclaimed for the nation for all time - does not complete Theodore Roosevelt's achievements in conservation.
+In 1887, he was instrumental in founding the long influential Boone & Crockett Club, and in 1908, organized the first ever Conference on Conservation, bringing to Washington the governors of states and the leadership of organizations and societies concerned with wildlife's welfare.
+For the first time in the history of North America, perhaps the world, a national gathering was called to advance the idea of resource conservation, rather than exploitation.
 Created at that meeting was a "Conservation Pledge," a short hymn for the wild beauty and abundance of the American landscape and a call for citizen action to protect it.
-This doctrine was eventually disseminated to schools and government agencies throughout the U.S.
+This doctrine was eventually disseminated to schools and agencies throughout the U.S.